Mo Alie-Cox Player Prop Bets for NFL Week 9 | Indianapolis vs. New York 11/4/2021

 Matchup vs. New York

-- In his two matchups against the Jets, Alie-Cox's 42 receiving yards average is 19.5 more than his over/under for Thursday's game (22.5).
+- Alie-Cox is averaging 42 receiving yards per game in two career matchups against the Jets, 18.5 more than his receiving yards prop bet over/under for Thursday's game (23.5).

-- Alie-Cox has caught a touchdown pass versus the Jets once, but did not have multiple TDs in that game.
+- Alie-Cox, in two matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- This week Alie-Cox will face the NFL's 29th-ranked pass defense (293.7 yards allowed per game).
+- The 293.7 yards per game the Jets are giving up through the air makes them the NFL's 29th-ranked pass defense.

-- With 10 passing TDs conceded this season, the Jets defense is ranked sixth in the league.
+- At 1.4 passing TDs allowed per game, the Jets defense is ranked sixth in the NFL.

 Recent Performances

-- Alie-Cox did not record a catch in last week's game versus the Titans.
+- Alie-Cox did not record a catch in last week's game against the Titans.

-- In his last three games, Alie-Cox has caught four passes for 53 yards and two touchdowns.
-He was targeted 10 times, and averaged 17.7 yards per game.
+- Alie-Cox has caught four passes on 10 targets for 53 yards and two touchdowns, averaging 17.7 yards during his last three games.

 Alie-Cox's Indianapolis Teammates